12 Unfinished Basement Ideas for Your Home

 Relaxing Den or Fun Game Room

 An unfinished basement can be transformed into a den with a few modifications.
 A den is a place where you can get away to enjoy your favorite activity, relax or play games.
 And depending on the condition of your basement, all you may need to turn it into a den is to add a large area rug, sofa or recliner, and an outlet for a TV.
-You could add a ping pong table or pool table, along with a gaming system.
+To make it into a game room for your kids (or yourself), you could add a ping pong table or pool table, along with a gaming system.

 Personal Wine Cellar

 A large unfinished basement can be used for parties!
 Since the affair will be for one night only, stage your basement so that it looks completely different for just a few hours.
 After the basement is thoroughly cleaned and cleared of dust, install a ceiling track room divider with a floor-sweeping heavy curtain to keep any appliances out of view.
 You might use the same tracks and curtains to cover stone or unpainted walls.
-For the floor of your party room, lay down snap-together laminate wood planks in one area for your "dance floor."
 With the right lighting effects and of course great music, you could turn your basement into the hottest club on the block.

 If you’re a big fan of Halloween, what better place for a haunted room than your unfinished basement?
 It’s already probably a little creepy down there, so add some special features and decor to make it perfect for a mini haunted tour.
 Keep it dimly lit (maybe just a few pumpkins with tea lights) and make sure there are plenty of scary sound effects that will give your visitors chills.